YvesZHI/linux-maintenance/OS/lock.md

 In a word, the mutex wraps the atomic operation and memory fence together so that it can be used easily to lock a data, a struct and a piece of code, and it can also make the process or the thread be scheduled by the kernel.

+One more thing: lock-free.
+What is lock-free?

+Lock-free means "multithread but do NOT let the kernel schedules".

 ### futex ###
 The futex is just this kind of mutex, coming from the Linux kernel.
 Furthermore, it does some optimization.